-Free Memory Check, which examines how much memory is consumed on a compute node while applications are not running.
+• Free Memory Check, which examines how much memory is consumed on a compute node while applications are not running.
 Use it only as a reservation test because an application within a reservation may leave data for the another application in a reservation.
 If run in the application set, Free Memory Check could consider data that was intentionally left for the next application to be leaked memory and mark the node admindown.
 Run the Free Memory Test only after the Reservation test passes successfully.
 The Free Memory Check test is enabled in the default NHC configuration file; however, its action is log only.

-• Filesystem, which ensures that the compute node is able to perform simple I/O to the specified file system.
+Filesystem, which ensures that the compute node is able to perform simple I/O to the specified file system.
 It is configured as an application set test in the default configuration, but it can be run in the reservation set.
 For a file system that is mounted read-write, the test performs a series of operations on the file system to verify the I/O. A file is created, written, flushed, synced, and deleted.
 If a mount point is not explicitly specified, the mount point(s) from the compute node /etc/fstabs file will be used and a Filesystem test will be created for each mount point found in the file.
 If a mount point is explicitly specified, then only that file system will be checked.
 You can specify multiple FileSystem tests by placing multiple Filesystem lines in the configuration file.
 One line could specify the implicit Filesystem test.
-The next line could specify a specific file system that does not appear in /etc/fstab.
-This could continue for any and all file systems.
+The next line could specify a specific file systems.